raine/json-watch/README.md

 stdout as newline delimited JSON.

-The name parameter uniquely identifies an instance of json-watch usage, so if you are watching multiple JSONs for new objects, each of the json-watch calls should have a distinct name.
+The name parameter uniquely identifies an instance of json-watch usage, so if watching multiple JSONs for new objects, each of the json-watch calls should have a distinct name.

 ## options

 ```
-Options:
   -h, --help         show this help
   -k, --key string   prop in json objects that identifies them (basically the id)
+      --version      show installed version
 ```

 ## example use